picatz/terraform-google-nomad/cloud-shell/steps.md

 ```console
 gcloud projects create your-new-project-name
 ```

 > ℹ️  **Projects within GSuite Organizations**
 >
-> If you have any organizations associated with your account, which is likely that case if you're an student or an employee at an organization using GSuite, then you can create a new project within that organization:
+> If you have any organizations associated with your account, which is likely that case if you're a student or an employee at an organization using GSuite.
+If you are, then you can probably create a new project within that organization:
 >
 > ```console
 > gcloud project create your-new-project-name --organization="$GOOGLE_ORGANIZATION"